Opty-Fi/team-defi-adapters/README.md

 $ git clone https://github.com/Opty-Fi/earn-protocol.git
 ```
 #### Steps to deploy all the contracts correctly
-Note: harvest.finance fDAI vault (HarvestAdapter) will be used in this example.
 1. Deploy RegistryProxy()
 2. Deploy Registry()
 3. Call RegistryProxy.setPendingImplementation(address _registry)